How to support foster families and families adopting a child

 It’s so exciting when someone you know welcomes a child into their lives, whether by birth, adoption, or fostering.
 You want to celebrate this sweet family, give them your best wishes, and support them in this brand-new chapter of their story.
 And while you may come across three million baby shower ideas online, you may not have great luck finding ways to assist and celebrate the foster families you know and love.

 That’s where we hope to help.
-Being a good friend to a foster family comes with its own unique considerations, and we’d love to empower you to be amazing at it.
+Being a good friend to a foster family or family in the process of adopting a child comes with its own unique considerations, and we’d love to empower you to be amazing at it.

 Inspired?
 Create and share by tagging @HallmarkStores.